weexteam/android-devtools-for-Apache-Weex/README.md

   * *A - aar dependency from jcenter*.
   ````
   dependencies {
-          compile 'com.taobao.android:weex_inspector:0.0.2.3'
+          compile 'com.taobao.android:weex_inspector:0.0.2.7'
   }
   ````
-The recent release version is 0.0.2.3 which depends on the weex_sdk:0.7.0.
+I strongly recommend you use the latest version since both weex sdk and devtools are developed iteratively and rapidly.
 See the release version list [here](https://github.com/weexteam/weex_devtools_android/releases).
 All the release version will publish to the [jcenter repo](https://bintray.com/alibabaweex/maven/weex_inspector).

   * *B - source code dependency.*